sisl/astra-rl/docs/tutorials/customizing_training/solvers.md

 * **Gradients only through attacker:** wrap baseline/target log-prob calls in `torch.no_grad()` if you surface them directly.
 * **Finite values:** check for `nan/inf` in losses and rewards (clip/normalize if necessary).
 * **Tree width OK:** preference solvers require `tree_width ≥ 2`.
-* **KL anchor:** if the auditor drifts, increase β or add an explicit KL penalty to the loss.
+* **KL anchor:** if the tester drifts, increase β or add an explicit KL penalty to the loss.
 * **Determinism:** set seeds and/or make selection in `flatten` deterministic to repro bugs.

 ---